-1. Casual is ALWAYS ok.
+# 1 Casual is ALWAYS okay

 Generally my wardrobe varies from a combination of jeans and a blazer, the occasional statement scarf and the need for ‘office dress’ which is some variation of a suit and shirt etc. The summer will see me in the odd flowery dress too.
 So there is a lot of variation in my wardrobe, I can dress for any occasion.

 Another thing worth noting is that brown shoes will go with EVERYTHING in Holland.
-They are a fan of the humble leather brogue as am I. This love for worn out denim and soft leather handmade shoes is the backbone of what makes me and The Netherlands so compatible.
+They are a fan of the humble leather brogue as am I. This love for worn out denim and soft leather handmade shoes is the backbone of what makes the Netherlands and I so compatible.

-2. Literally EVERYONE speaks English.
+#2 Literally EVERYONE speaks English.

-The reason for this, in my opinion, is that TV shows and films are in English, the business world negotiates in English too and school teach English to Dutch children at a very young age.
+The reason for this, in my opinion, is that TV shows and films are in English, the business world negotiates in English too and schools teach English to Dutch children from a very young age.
 So their excuse of ‘me speak no english’ just do not wash with me.
-They have to know some English.
-Unlike the Dutch, us Brits can’t get away with saying whatever we want because they will hear it!
+They have to know some English, but their own language is just a bonus.
 One of my Dutch friends told me how much they enjoyed listening to the English peoples conversations on holiday and how they could openly talk about people on the adjoining table because very few people that aren’t Dutch speak Dutch.
 Cheeky right?!

-3. They are TOO honest.
+#3 They are TOO honest

-4. If in doubt…fry it.
+#4 If in doubt…fry it

-I’m quite free with my taste buds I’ll try anything.
-My goodness do you need that approach over there.
-I think food and bonding over food seem to be an important part of their culture at least that’s how it has always felt to me.
+I’m quite free with my taste buds I’ll try anything, and my goodness do you need that approach over here.
+I think food and bonding over eating seem to be an important part of their culture.
 The Dutch eat a lot and considering they are all tall and beautiful it goes against nature for all the fried food they eat.